berchev/project/README.md

 $ git commit -m "Update main.tf"
 ```

-12. Publish your work in your remote fork with a push:
+12. Push your feature branch in your remote fork:

 ```
 $ git push origin patch
 ```

-13. Step 12 will result a commit in forked repo.

-14. Open a PR from the pushed commit
+13. Open a PR from the pushed commit